wp-plugins/wp-cloudy/readme.txt

 Many features like:

 * NEW!
+Loads Map JS/CSS from your own web host or OWM
+* NEW!
 New paid Add-on : WP Cloudy Geolocation, allows your visitors to get a geolocation weather.
 * NEW!
 Add disable cache button in WP Cloudy settings
 * NEW!
 Cache system to prevent OpenWeatherMap failure